History of the Jews in Somalia: Israel–Somalia relations

-Israel was among the first nations to recognize Somalia's independence, but the country did not reciprocate by recognizing Israel and instead dispossessed and deported Jews from Somalia in 1967 in the wake of the Six-Day Arab-Israeli War.
+Israel was among the first nations to recognize Somalia and Somaliland's independence prior to their unification.

-Israel and Somalia have had a complicated relationship throughout history.
-Despite Israel being the first country to recognize Somalia's independence in 1960, relations between the two countries have been strained due to Somalia's support for the Palestinian cause and its alignment with Arab and Muslim countries.

-In 1967, Somalia joined the Arab League and adopted a pro-Palestinian stance, leading to the expulsion of the small Jewish community in the country.
-Since then, relations between the two countries have been largely non-existent, with Somalia not recognizing Israel as a state.
+In 1974, Somalia joined the Arab League and complied with the Arab League boycott of Israel.

-In the 1970s, Islamic extremist group, the Muslim Brotherhood, brought a new phenomenon of anti-Semitism to Somalia.
-This led to the ostracization of the Yibir clan, a Somali clan with a widely accepted view of Jewish origin.
-The Yibir clan, along with other marginalized Somali clans such as the Tumaal, Madhiban, and Gaboye, are thought to have Hebrew origins but are now practicing Muslims.

 In 2017, Somali President Mohamed Abdullahi "Farmajo" Mohamed refused to meet Israeli Prime Minister Benjamin Netanyahu during a visit to Kenya.
 During the African Heads of State meeting in Nairobi, Farmajo refused to engage in a meeting with Netanyahu.
-This move was praised by Hamas, with senior member Mousa Abu Marzouq stating that "attitudes have value and meaning, and their country has respect and appreciation, and their people have dignity".
+This move was praised by Hamas, with senior member Mousa Abu Marzook stating that "attitudes have value and meaning, and their country has respect and appreciation, and their people have dignity".
 Izzat Al-Rishq, another member of Hamas, thanked the Somali president's position, which he said "reflects the authenticity of the brotherly Republic of Somalia in standing with Palestine and rejecting any normalization with an entity which occupies land and holy places."
 This stance is indicative of the ongoing tensions between Somalia and Israel, with many in Somalia standing in solidarity with Palestine and opposing any normalization of relations with Israel.